MathildeBillardMarceau/MathildeBillardMarceau/README.md

 ## Top Projects

-As I am in the early stages of my GitHub journey, I currently do not have any public repositories, only the private one for my school.
+As I am in the early stages of my GitHub journey, i only have a few project to set in "public and the private one for my school.
+I've been remaking the game wordle for myself and my mother, and she loves it so far!
 However, I am excited to contribute to open-source projects and build my portfolio soon!

 ## Recent Activity

-As I am just starting out, I don't have recent activity to showcase yet.
+I  recently put two repos in public mode.
 Stay tuned for updates as I engage more with the GitHub community!

 ## Certifications